kucaahbe/rspec-html-matchers/README.md

   * [assert_select](http://api.rubyonrails.org/classes/ActionDispatch/Assertions/SelectorAssertions.html#method-i-assert_select)
   * [matchers provided out of the box in rspec-rails](https://www.relishapp.com/rspec/rspec-rails/v/2-11/docs/view-specs/view-spec)
   * [matchers provided by capybara](http://rdoc.info/github/jnicklas/capybara/Capybara/Node/Matchers)
-* developer-firendly output in error messages
+* developer-friendly output in error messages
 * built on top of [nokogiri](http://www.nokogiri.org/)
 * has support for [capybara](https://github.com/jnicklas/capybara), see below
-* syntax is similar to have_tag matcher from rspec-rails 1.x, but with own syntactic sugar
+* syntax is similar to `have_tag` matcher from rspec-rails 1.x, but with own syntactic sugar
-* framework agnostic, as input should be String(or capybara's page, see below)
+* framework agnostic, as input should be `String` (or capybara's page, see below)

 Install
 -------